michaelpearce21/CI_MS1_DAL/README.md

 ### Wireframes:

-From the requirements of the website it was decided the initial release should include 3 pages:
+From the requirements of the website it was decided the initial release should include 4 pages:
   * A home page which will include the headline informaiton about the cafe and the concept.
 Contact informaiton such as location and social media links should also be included.
   * A menu page which should highlight the food and drinks on offer.
+  * A club page, where membership benefits are highlighted and recommendations of games are.
   * A contact page which will highlight social media links as well as include a form for comments and questions.

 Wireframes of the pages for mobile / small and laptop / large screens can be found below: